tehwalris/forest/task-progress.md

   - support: none
 - `rename-wrap-object-properties`
   - support: ok
+  - note:
-  - note: delete has to be done last, otherwise you loose your cursor location
+    - delete has to be done last, otherwise you lose your cursor location
+    - alternative: use marks before deleting
 - `simplify-conditional`
   - support: good
 - `wrap-action`